 If a cell with PCI different from serving cell is known according 9.13.2, the UE shall be capable of performing L1-RSRP measurements based on the configured SSB resource for L1-RSRP computation, and the UE physical layer shall be capable of reporting L1-RSRP measured over the measurement period of TL1-RSRP_Measurement_Period_SSB_InterCell_Known.

-The requirements specified in this clause is applicable if the number of cells with PCI different from seving cells Nmax, on which UE is required to perform inter-cell BM, is no more than one.
+The requirements specified in this clause is applicable if the number of cells with PCI different from seving cells Nmax, on which UE is required to perform inter-cell BM.
+The value of Nmax is:

+no more than one for FR2.

+UE capability defined by RAN1 for FR1.

 The value of TL1-RSRP_Measurement_Period_SSB_InterCell_Known is defined in Table 9.13.4.1-1 for FR1 and Table 9.13.4.1-2 for FR2, where